AronSchulman/DTI-abstract-classifier/README.md

 # DTI-reviewer

-This is directory is currently empty but will be updated soon!
+This is directory is currently empty but will be updated by 30.4.!